gitaarik/lit-state/README.md

 In the template, you can check the status of the promise with the functions `isPending()`, `isRejected()` and `isFulfilled()` on the `asyncStateVar`.
-In this example `myData`, so you would for example do:
+In this example: `myData`.
+So you would for example do:
 `myState.myData.isPending()`.
 Based on the status of the promise you can then either call `getResult()` or `getError()`.
 There's also a convenient function `getValue()` that returns `getResult()` when the promise is fulfilled,